-From Summer 2021, the questions we ask before you give blood will change.
+From June 14 onwards, the questions we ask before you give blood will change.
+Find out how and why.

-This is because UK blood services will be starting to assess eligibility on a person-by-person basis, instead of applying across-the-board restrictions which have previously excluded potential donors, including low-risk gay men.
+The changes, which come into effect on World Blood Donor Day 2021, are taking place because UK blood services are starting to assess eligibility on a person-by-person basis instead of applying across-the-board restrictions which have previously excluded potential donors including low-risk gay men.

 Using a donor’s individual experiences to determine whether that person is eligible to donate makes the process fairer for all donors, and means more people will be able to give blood than ever before.